 These are just a few examples of other ‘extras’ you’ll need to take into consideration after you’ve booked the main essentials for your holiday.

 Now you have the essentials out of the way, it’s time for the fun part!
 You’ve most likely already done some research on your chosen destination, however detailed research is always a good call.
 Even if you’re planning a relaxing beach holiday, it’s a good idea to book a couple of excursions to make the most out of your destination.

-Although most destinations have plenty of walking sites and attractions that you can do yourself without the need for a guide or organised visits, for some places in the world, a tour is a must!
+Although most places have plenty of walking sites and attractions that you can do yourself without the need for a guide or organised visits, for some areas in the world, a tour is a must!
 It’s safer and you’re more likely to have a more enjoyable experience with a top-rated tour company.
 Researching and booking in advance is another one of the cheapest ways to book a holiday and will bring down your overall costs.

 Our top tips for booking tours and excursions:

 - Check the skill level for your tour.
 Is it for beginners or expert level?

 - Are there any extras included such as equipment or food or will this need to be purchased separately?

 - Check what languages the tour is given in

 - Check the duration/length of the tour.
 Does it fit into your itinerary and other plans?

 - Do you want a private tour or a tour as part of a larger group?
 You’ll pay more for the former but it can be more interesting and intimate.